Definition

 • Existing development tools provided by the service provider.

-For example, customers of VMware’s Dedicated Cloud can have complete control over CPU resources and memory and reserve storage for specific virtual machines (VMs).
-Dedicated Cloud can also provide multiple gateways to the Internet, which allows each virtual data center created to have its own network and firewall configurations.
+For example, customers of VMware's dedicated cloud can have complete control over CPU resources and memory and reserve storage for specific VMs.
+The dedicated cloud can also provide multiple gateways to the internet, which lets each virtual data center created have its own network and firewall configurations.

-Private cloud, public cloud and hybrid clouds are types of cloud architectures which can be easily confused with dedicated clouds.
+Private cloud, public cloud and hybrid clouds are types of cloud architectures that can be easily confused with dedicated clouds.

 In a public cloud, a service provider will make resources, such as VMs, applications or storage, available to the public over the internet.
-While a dedicated cloud is essentially a single-tenant isolated public cloud, a public cloud has a multi-tenant architecture, which enables users to share computing resources.
+While a dedicated cloud is essentially a single-tenant isolated public cloud, a public cloud has a multi-tenant architecture, which lets users share computing resources.

 In a private cloud, a service provider will deliver its services dedicated to the needs of a single organization.
 Private clouds have similar advantages to a public cloud but through a proprietary architecture.